Kawasaki Frontale

 Kawasaki Frontale (川崎フロンターレ, Kawasaki Furontāre) is a Japanese professional football club based in Kawasaki, Kanagawa Prefecture, south of Tokyo.
 The club currently compete in the J1 League, which is the top tier of football in the country.
 Their home stadium is Kawasaki Todoroki Stadium in Nakahara Ward, located in the central area of Kawasaki.

+Frontale have won 4 J1 League, 2 J2 League, 2 Emperor's Cup, 1 J.League Cup and 3 Japanese Super Cup titles.
+Continentally, Frontale also become the first club from East Asia to reach the final of the newly revamp AFC Champions League Elite in the 2024–25 season.